-Consider that customers don’t often seek a service until they’ve encountered a problem and you’ll see where there’s a gap.
-If you have a seamless customer experience, your customer won’t need to look to the FAQ to find needed information.
+Consider that customers don’t often seek out a service until they encounter a problem and you’ll see where the gap is.
+If your customer experience is seamless, your customer won’t need to check the FAQ to find the information they need.

 Chatbots, knowledge bases, and comprehensive FAQs are still important, but they are not a substitute for CX improvements.